-Frozen A shoulder-up or stiff condition is officially known as adhesive capsulitis, and it results in a lot of pain when movement is attempted.
-This condition can significantly impair your fundamental movements; thus, finding a cup or combing hair becomes almost impossible.
-Eva Hospital’s Dr. Tanveer Bhutani, a prominent orthopedic surgeon, designs personal treatment plans to help patients with the condition get their shoulder back and relieve their pain.
+Frozen A shoulder-up or stiff condition, is officially known as adhesive capsulitis, and it results in a lot of pain when movement is attempted.
+There are various frozen shoulder symptoms, and this condition can significantly impair your fundamental movements; thus, finding a cup or combing hair becomes almost impossible.

-What is frozen shoulder?
+What is Frozen Shoulder?

 Understanding the Anatomy of the Shoulder